wp-plugins/wp-internetvista/readme.txt

 * consult and update your user data, such as last name, first name, address, language, etc.
 * update the configuration of your account so that you can use the whole set of services offered by internetVista®.

+== Screenshots ==
+1. Performance chart in the plugin page
+2. Widget integration in the wordpress dashboard
+3. Dashboard sample in internetVista

 == Changelog ==

 = 1.0 =